-PAS 611: Graduate Seminar II.
-(2 credit hours)
+PAS 611 A/B: Graduate Seminar II.
+(1/1 = 2 total credit hours)

 This seminar occurs during the clinical phase and focuses on professional practice issues, as well as ensures students have met all the requisite knowledge and professional criteria for graduation.
-Students undergo a Summative Evaluation during this time to ensure they not only have acquired broad and specific clinical knowledge, but that they are able to apply these skills into the needed competencies for PA clinical practice.
+Students undergo a comprehensive Summative Evaluation during this time to ensure they have acquired broad and specific clinical knowledge as well as to assess their ability to apply these skills to the required competencies for PA clinical practice.
 The student is evaluated with (1) a comprehensive written examination, (2) an application of clinical knowledge and skills examination in the form of an Objective Structured Clinical Examination (OSCE).